-I continued to write looking for inspiration, but I couldn’t find anything.
-I felt like a robot as I aimlessly tapped the keys.
+I continued writing looking for more inspiration, but I couldn’t find anything.
+I felt like a robot aimlessly tapping the keys.
 There was no love in words I forced onto the blank screen.
 I was still getting up at five o’clock to write but struggled to even get off the couch to pour my coffee.

 Most mornings I would find something on social media to divert my attention because I didn’t want to face the harsh reality of failure.
-I felt so guilty when I rolled over in shameful defeat it controlled my whole day.
+I felt guilty rolling over in shameful defeat it controlled my whole day.
 I knew in my heart if I kept fighting I would regain my inner strength, but I couldn’t resist the regression.

 I was excited about the idea of learning a new industry and quickly dove into my work.
-I was starting at the bottom with no experience in what I was selling so the first couple of months were pretty stressful.
+I was starting at the bottom with no experience in what I was selling so the first couple of months were stressful.
 Unlike my previous sales roles, I would now have to transact all my business over the phone.
-I was familiar with selling to clients face to face but communicating without physical interaction was challenging.
+Selling to prospective clients face to face was familiar but communicating without physical interaction was extremely challenging.

-I remember sitting in my little cubical staring at the double computer screen correctly positioned on my ergonomically designed desk.
-I tried to make sense of all the new information and procedures but selling without looking into the eyes of my prospect was not a natural feeling.
+Sitting in my cubical staring at the double computer screen correctly positioned on my ergonomically designed desk, I tried to make sense of all the new information and procedures.
+Selling without looking into the eyes of my prospect was not a natural feeling.

-I never worked in an office setting before, so the structure was unfamiliar.
-I had the freedom to schedule calls and follow-ups with prospective clients, but it was all constructed from my partially enclosed workspace.
+I never worked in an office setting, so the structure was unfamiliar.
+I had the freedom to schedule calls and follow-ups with clients, but it was all constructed from my partially enclosed workspace.

 Each cubical had only one way in and one way out.
 The other three walls were mine to decorate.
 Some workstations had industry information plastered on the walls and others had pictures of families and weekend passions.
 The walls surrounding my workstation were empty as I contemplated what images I should place.

-There were distinct markings visible from the last person to sit in the same chair, but my station was bare.
-I could feel the repetitive movement of people walking beside my desk as I voluntarily moved to the other side of my station.
+There were a few distinct markings visible from the last person to sit in the same chair, but my station was bare.
+I felt the repetitive movement of people walking beside my desk as I voluntarily moved to the other side of my station.
 The cold breeze from the passers-by pushed down on my shoulders, but I refused to look up.
 My only intention was to fit in and prove I was worth something.

 Three months had passed, and I was feeling more and more comfortable in my new surroundings.
 There was still a lot I had to learn, but I was slowly putting together the pieces.
 I even decorated my cubical with some industry knowledge that could help my day to day interactions.

 I instinctively jumped from my swivel chair and made my way through the congested parking lot.
-I could see the freshly paved intersection I needed to reach as I pushed my feet down on the dry pavement.
+I saw the freshly paved intersection I needed to reach as I pushed my feet down on the dry pavement.

-I had my car parked in the adjacent lot across the street, so I frantically pressed the recessed button to get the light to turn green.
+My car was parked in the adjacent lot across the street, so I frantically pressed the recessed button to get the light to turn green.
 It felt like I was standing on the other side for an eternity as the cars flew by in a panic unknowing of my destination.

-I hadn’t talked to God for over three months before I slowed my acceleration to accommodate the red light already halting the other vehicles.
+I hadn’t talked to God for over three months before I slowed my acceleration to accommodate the bright red lights already halting the other vehicles.
 When my car came to a complete stop, I sat with the others and rested my head against the closed window.
-I stared at the broken clouds above as my right hand tapped on my knee waiting for the colors to change.
+Staring at the broken clouds above I tapped my right hand on my knee waiting for the colors to change.

 I wasn’t shaking but felt like screaming at the light to turn green.
 My short quick breaths started to sync to the clinking sound of the indicator as I waited to move forward.
 I felt like exploding as the indicator seemed to get louder and louder.

 I grabbed the wheel so hard my stiff fingers felt numb as I squeezed and released my grip a dozen times.
-I felt so debilitated as the vehicles formed an inconsistent perpendicular line.
+I felt so debilitated looking at the vehicles forming an inconsistent perpendicular line.

 My hand stayed suspended in the air for a few seconds as the momentary glare took my attention away from the road I was traveling.

 I couldn’t decide which button to press but asked God to bring me a song that could lift my soul back to a place of freedom and perspective.
-I was anticipating the lasting words of a timeless song as I turned the station but only found a radio ad for something I can’t even remember.
+I was anticipating the lasting words of a timeless song as I turned the station but only found a radio ad.

-I kept pressing buttons at random but found more industry paid ads.
-I was about six minutes from my house when I had the urge to change the channel one last time.
+Pressing buttons at random, I found more industry paid ads.
+About six minutes from my house I had the urge to change the channel one last time.
 I was searching for the perfect song, but on my final attempt, I got nothing.

 I felt reborn as the song floated throughout the car.
 Death no longer surrounded my connection to the song because the birth of my son was my only thought as tears of joy trickled down my face.

-It was such an exhilarating experience to cry and laugh simultaneously.
-I could feel my grandfather passing a symbolic torch from another world.
+It is such an exhilarating experience to cry and laugh simultaneously.
+I felt my grandfather passing a symbolic torch from another world.
 The words that seemed to come from my grandfather months before now became my words.
-I could feel his ashes giving my words life, and a chance to start again.
+I felt his ashes giving my words life, and a chance to start again.

-When I pulled up to the driveway, my whole demeanor changed.
+Pulling up to the driveway, my demeanor changed.
 I rose up from the car seat and took off the disposable mask that did not serve me.
 I wanted to make sure I was fully present to enjoy the birth of my son from beginning to end.

 With a family member watching our daughter I checked to see if my wife had everything she needed to make the trip.
 With the prepacked bags already prepared, I opened the door once again.

 Holding him in my arms for the first time was so freeing.
 All I could feel was love, and nothing else mattered.
 No worry or nervousness.
 Not a hint of fear or doubt.
-As I looked into his watery eyes, all I could see was perfection.
+Looking into his watery eyes, all I could see was perfection.
 I knew the only limitations he would have from that moment would be the ones given from the world around him.

 My daughter and I headed home after supper to give my wife some time to recover.
 I could tell my little girl was tired because she asked me to snuggle on the couch and create a story about a beautiful princess.
 I never had the chance to experience too many moments like that at bedtime, but with my wife unavailable she looked to me for comfort.

 I tactfully repositioned her body and sat beside her feet to watch her sleep.
-I sat on the left side of the couch imagining what dreams lie deep inside her heart.
+Sitting on the right side of the couch I imagined what dreams lie deep inside her heart.
 I tucked her into bed and moved my way back to the living room to position myself in front of my laptop.

-As the cold summer rain flowed uncontrollably underneath my feet, I stood in a moment of silent reflection.
+As the cold summer rain flowed underneath my feet, I stood in another moment of silent reflection.
 Reluctantly I resisted my son’s arrival, but his representation provided another moment of poetic contemplation.
-His innocence and peacefulness gave me a strength underneath a weakness in my thinking.
+His innocence and peacefulness gave me an inherent strength underneath a weakness in my thinking.

-I was only standing for a couple of minutes before the words flowed uncontrollably from my invisible pen.
-I flashed back to all the moments in my life that led to this one.
-Each one had significance but the only moment that truly mattered was the one I was experiencing.
+I was only standing for a couple of minutes before the words flowed from my invisible pen.
+The only moment that truly mattered was the one I was experiencing.
 I closed my eyes for a moment and then the moment was gone.